Melanie Martinez: Musical style

 Jon Pareles described her music as "perch[ing] prettily tinkling keyboards and concise pop choruses amid the slow, ominous basslines and twitchy percussion of Southern hip-hop – a candy-coated variation on the dirges of Lorde and Lana Del Rey", and described her mezzo-soprano voice as "whispery, sardonic, tearful, [and] furious".
 Billboards Jason Lipshutz also compared Martinez to Del Rey and Lorde, saying, "Martinez is clearly cribbing from the dimly lit pop stylings of Lorde and Lana Del Rey, but while her wispy delivery strikes the same femme fatale poses, she lacks the subtlety of her influences", and that "Martinez is admirably ambitious, but her insistence on sticking to Cry Babys central idea leaves her contorting into uncomfortable positions".

-Martinez describes her alter ego and the protagonist of her debut album, Cry Baby, as a "fairy tale" version of herself.
+Martinez describes her alter ego and the protagonist of her debut album, Cry Baby, as a "fairy tale" version of herself, inspired by her own childhood and situations that she's been through combined with fictionalized, fairy tale-inspired elements.
 Martinez's songs are often based on personal experiences.
 Martinez described her own music as "very dark and honest" and "hip hop/trap inspired beats with creepy nostalgic childlike sounds such as baby pianos, music boxes, and toys".

 Influences

 Martinez listened to Christina Aguilera, Brandy, Britney Spears, The Beatles, Tupac Shakur, Shakira, and Biggie Smalls growing up, and wanted to be a singer from a young age.

 Martinez has cited The Beatles, Neutral Milk Hotel, Feist, Kimbra, Zooey Deschanel, Regina Spektor, and CocoRosie as influences of hers.
 Specific albums which have influenced her music include The Idler Wheel... by Fiona Apple and Ariana Grande's albums Yours Truly and My Everything.
-She attributes the "heavy hip-hop influence" in her music to her father playing hip-hop music in the family's house often during her childhood.
+She attributes the "heavy hip-hop influence" in her music to her father playing hip-hop music in the family's house often during her childhood, and the storytelling aspect of her work to his obsession with The Beatles.

 The visuals in Martinez's music videos have been influenced by her favorite visual artists: Mark Ryden, Aleksandra Waliszewska and Nicoletta Ceccoli.
-She named Tim Burton as a large influence of hers, and has said that to make a movie with him would be her "one dream".
+She named Tim Burton as a large influence of hers, showing appreciation for the prominent "cartoony childlike quality" contrasted by "dark tones lying underneath" throughout his work.
+She has said that to make a movie with him would be her "one dream".

 Public image

 At age sixteen, after watching 101 Dalmatians (1996), Martinez dyed half of her hair blonde, in the same vein as Cruella de Vil.
 She became known for the look, as well as her "baby doll"-inspired outfits in music videos and when performing.
-The Guardian has called her image "doll-like and decidedly emo [...] hyperreal" while her music is best known to be "part-nursery rhyme, part tragic life story".
+Throughout her career, she has intentionally shown focus on the contrast between light and dark.
+The Guardian has called her image "doll-like and decidedly emo" with a "hyperreal persona," and described her music as "part-nursery rhyme, part tragic life story".